Kim Seon-ho: Early life and education

-In 2007, he began his conscription, initially serving as a drill instructor at the Nonsan Army Training Center before transitioning to a role as a public service worker.
-His experience as an instructor improved his pronunciation and enunciation, while managing and counseling diverse individuals as a public service worker improved his communication skills and fostered a more outgoing personality.
-He noted that these varied life experiences opened new possibilities for him as an actor.
-Overall, his time in the military was transformative, significantly broadening his worldview.
+In 2007, Kim began his mandatory military service.
+Initially serving as a drill instructor at the Nonsan Army Training Center before transitioning to a role as a public service worker.
+He credited his time as a drill instructor with improving his pronunciation and enunciation, while noting that managing and counseling diverse individuals as a public service worker enhanced his communication skills and fostered a more outgoing personality.
+He has characterized this period as transformative, stating that it broadened his worldview and provided new perspectives for his acting career.

 Career

-2009–2016: Beginnings in theatre
+2009–2016: Beginnings in theater

-Kim's first professional stage role was in the open-run production of New Boeing Boeing in 2009, an adaptation of the French play of the same name, a role he reprised in 2013 and 2014.
-After graduating with his bachelor's degree in 2011, Kim started his career as a theater actor, leveraging the stage experience he gained as a student at the Seoul Institute of the Arts to audition for new roles.
-In 2012, he portrayed Dr. Watson in the play Sherlock: The Secret of Birlstone, a korean adaptation Sir Arthur Conan Doyle's novel The Valley of Fear, written and directed by Han Jae-hyeok.
-In December 2013, he took on the leading role in the play Words I Couldn't Say for 7 Years, written and directed by Park Jung-in, at Daehangno Moonlight Theater.
-The following year, Kim reprised his role with performances at the Figaro Art Hall in Jung-Gu, Ulsan, followed by shows in Daejeon and Busan.
+Kim made his professional stage debut in 2009 in the Daehakro theater district's open-run production of New Boeing Boeing, an adaptation of French playwright Marc Camoletti's farce Boeing-Boeing.
+He reprised this role in 2013 and 2014.
+After graduating with his bachelor's degree in 2011, he continued his career in Daehakro, auditioning for roles while leveraging the experience he gained at the Seoul Institute of the Arts.
+In 2012, he portrayed Dr. Watson in Han Jae-hyeok's Sherlock: The Secret of Birlstone, a Korean adaptation of Sir Arthur Conan Doyle's novel The Valley of Fear.